I am going to start this discussion about the good, bad, and ugly aspects of living in Las Vegas by comparing certain features to Southern California.

-2. There is a high immigrant population that was brought in to fill the 10’s of thousands of low wage unskilled labor positions at the hotels and casinos.
+2. There is a large immigrant population that was brought in to fill the 10’s of thousands of low wage unskilled labor positions at the hotels and casinos.
 They, along with their children, often do not speak fluent English, if at all.
-In addition the educational progress that the children brought with them from their native countries is often well below US standards.
+In addition, the educational progress that the children brought with them from their native countries is often well below U.S. standards.
 These two issues put the children of these immigrants at a significant disadvantage.
 It also creates a huge challenge for the school district and local students who must share classes with kids who are behind them academically and have limited or zero English-speaking skills.
 This creates conditions that put strains on the local and immigrant students and the school district that can carry throughout their public school education.

 The new, nearly new, and upscale neighbors are in a different situation.
 They have many new schools that are not faced with the same conditions as described above.
 Being new or well-funded, they are well equipped and well staffed.
 There are also a relatively high number of private schools available in these areas.

 Economics, focus, opportunity, and language barriers and NOT ethnicity cause the sharp differences among schools within the district.

 Government and school district officials are making serious efforts to make improvements.
 Recently they hired (11/10) a new superintendent after an exhaustive search.
 So I expect things to improve at a rapid pace especially as the economy gets better.

 There are slot machines, video poker machines, slots — or whatever you want to call them — everywhere!
 According to the Avant Guide Institute, there are 197,144 slot machines in Las Vegas.